vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ---
 ## Dashboard integration

-To integrate Mealie as view in Home Assistant, you have to create a new dashboard and use these settings:
+To integrate Mealie as view in Home Assistant, create a new dashboard and use these settings:

 <img src="images_mealie/create_dashboard.png" alt="Create dashboard" width="400px">